TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 Cylistic's finance analysts have concluded that members are more profitable than casual riders.
 They believe that maximizing the number of members would be the key to future growth.

-Furthermore, instead of organizing marketing campaigns to attract new customers, the analysts believe that there is a high probabilty to convert casual riders into members as they are already aware of the programm and have choosen it for their mobility needs.
+Instead of organizing marketing campaigns to attract new customers, the company believes that there is a high probabilty to convert casual riders into members as they are already aware of the programm and have choosen it for their mobility needs.

 Cylistic's primary objective is to design marketing strategies that focus on converting casual riders into members.
-In order to do that, the marketing team has to better understand:
+In order to do that, the marketing analytics team has to better understand their customers.

-1. How casual riders and members differ
-2. Why casual riders would subscribe to a membership
-3. How could the marketing team design strategies to influence casual riders to become members

 According to the objectives listed above, the company is interested to utilized historical trip data to idenfity insightful trends.